-It’s also important to note that Bluetooth LE transmits data in short burst of data packets.
+It’s also important to note that Bluetooth low energy transmits data in short burst of data packets.
 Unlike, Bluetooth Classic, it doesn’t support streaming huge sizes of data.
 The supported payload of the data packet is up to 37 bytes.
 If your design involves sending large chunks of data, the firmware needs to be intelligent enough to transmit the data in and reconstruct the received data packets.

 Bluetooth LE consumes minimal power

-PCB Layout Guidelines for BLE
+PCB Layout Guidelines for your Bluetooth device

 Although it runs on minimal power, it’s important for the Bluetooth PCB design to have a stable and clean voltage.
 Adding bypass capacitors of 1.0μF helps provide a stable voltage.
 Besides that, ferrite beads can also be used to filter out noises from the Bluetooth LE power supply device.